Shickshinny, Pennsylvania: 2000 U.S. Census

-According to the 2000 United States Census, Shickshinny had a population of 959 people, who made up 415 households and 241 families.
+According to the 2000 United States census, Shickshinny had a population of 959 people, who made up 415 households and 241 families.
 The borough was 99% white, the remaining 1% were multiracial or unlisted.
 The population was approximately 47% male and 53% female, with 21% of the population below the age of 18, and 23% over the age of 65.
 The median age was 40.

 The households occupied 415 of the 478 housing units in the borough, of these 60% were owned and 40% were rented.
 Out of the 415 households, 30% had children under the age of 18 living with them, 41% had elders over 65.
 About 41% of households were married, 10% had a female householder with no husband, and 42% were non-family households.
 37% of householders lived alone, of which 24% were over the age of 65.
 The average household contained 2.3 people, while the average family contained 3 people.

-A sampling of the population shows that the majority of enrolled students, 63%, were in elementary school (K-8), while 27% were in high school (9-12) and 4% in college or graduate school.
+A sampling of the population shows that the majority of enrolled students, 63%, were in elementary school (K-8), while 27% were in high school (9–12) and 4% in college or graduate school.
 The remaining were in preschool.
 47% of the population, over 25 years of age, had a high school diploma while 32% did not.
 Out of the remaining population 21% had attended college while 9% had an associate degree or greater.

 The median income for a household in the borough was $28,594, while the median family income was $36,333.
 The male median income was $27,273 compared to the female median income of $21,250.The per capita income for the borough was $14,880.
 About 9% of families and 10% of individuals incomes were below the poverty line.

 Education

-Northwest Area School District serves Shickshinny, as well as the borough of New Columbus and the townships of Hunlock, Union, Huntington Mills, and Fairmont.
+Northwest Area School District serves Shickshinny, as well as the borough of New Columbus and the townships of Fairmont, Huntington, Hunlock, and Union.
 The student body is separated into primary, intermediate, and junior/senior high schools.
 Northwest Area School District formerly contained three elementary schools.
 These schools were: Huntington Mills Elementary School, Hunlock Creek Elementary School, and Garrison Elementary School.
 Garrison Elementary was located in downtown Shickshinny, next to Shickshinny Creek, while Hunlock Creek Elementary and Huntington Mills Elementary were located in their namesake communities.
 At the end of the 2009–2010 school year, Garrison Elementary was closed.